vrerv/md-to-notion/README.md

 npx @vrerv/md-to-notion -t <notion-api-secret> -p <notion-page-id> .
 ```

-This project markdown files are also published as Notion pages by this package.
+This project markdown files are also published as Notion pages by this package using [GitHub Actions](./docs/github-actions.md).
 You can see the [md-to-notion Notion Page](https://vrerv.notion.site/MD-To-Notion-e85be6990664452b8669c72d989ce258)

 ## Requirements